Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy with generalized measurements: Bounds on extracted information

-However, as mentioned in the introduction, the projective measurement that defines a coarse-graining in the original definition is not the most general measurement that an observer can perform.
-A general measurement includes the case of a projective measurement, but also a situation where the system is allowed to interact with an auxiliary system (probe), and then a joint projective measurement is performed on the system$+$probe, or just on the probe itself.
-This generalized measurement can be described by a set of linear superoperators (\emph{quantum operations}) $\{\PO_i\}$, where each element can be written using the Kraus decomposition~\footnote{Operators $\Pi_i=\sum_m\K_{im}^\dag\K_{im}$ are called POVM elements, and their collection $\{\Pi_i\}$ a POVM (\emph{positive operator-valued measure}) in the literature.
+The definition and the related properties above include only projective measurements which are not the most general measurement an observer can perform.
+A generalized measurement includes the case of a projective measurement, but it also includes situations in which the system is allowed to interact with an auxiliary system (probe), and then a joint projective measurement is performed on the system plus the probe.
+Further, it includes cases where indirect measurements are performed only on the probe.
+Such measurements are described by a set of linear superoperators (\emph{quantum operations}/\emph{quantum instruments}) $\{\PO_i\}$.
+Each element of this set can be expressed in terms of its Kraus decomposition\footnote{Operators $\hPi_i=\sum_m\K_{im}^\dag\K_{im}$ are called POVM elements.
+Their collection $\{\hPi_i\}$ a POVM (\emph{positive operator-valued measure}) in the literature.
 Unlike the general measurement given by $\{\PO_i\}$, POVM by itself cannot determine the post-measurement state~\cite{kraus1983states}. },

-and the Kraus operators satisfy the completeness relation~\footnote{Number of $m$ for each $i$ in decomposition~\eqref{eq:kraus_dec} is not unique, and the number of $m$ for each $i$ can vary; minimal number of $m$ such that the decomposition holds is called the \emph{Kraus rank} of $\PO_i$.
-Projective measurements are a special type of Kraus rank-1 measurements, given by $\PO_i(\hat{X})\equiv \P_i\hat{X}\P_i$.} ,
+in which the Kraus operators satisfy the completeness relation\footnote{Number of $m$ for each $i$ in decomposition~\eqref{eq:kraus_dec} is not unique, and the number of $m$ for each $i$ can vary.
+Minimal number of $m$ such that the decomposition holds is called the \emph{Kraus rank} of $\PO_i$.
+Projective measurements are a special type of Kraus rank-1 measurements defined by $\PO_i(\hat{X})\equiv \P_i\hat{X}\P_i$.} ,